spurll/tread/readme.md

 `~/.tread.yml`.
 If it isn't, you may specify a configuration file at runtime:
 `tread config.yml`.

-If the configuration file can't found at runtime, `tread` will copy `sample_config.yml` into the specified (or default) location.
+If the configuration file can't found at runtime, `tread` will create a configuration file for you with reasonable defaults and copy it to the specified (or default) location.
 You may then edit this file to add feeds or change optional parameters.

 ### Subscribing to a Feed